 Tuesday, Wednesday, Friday and Saturday from 10:00 to 17:00, Thursday from 10:00 to 20:00; Sunday from 10:00 to 16:00; Monday: closed.
 To arrange a guided tour of the exhibition, please send an e-mail in advance to:

-As part of the Boris and Ināra Teterev Foundation’s programme "Art in Public Space", a permanent large-format work of art will be unveiled in Rīga’s urban environment, in the semi-circle adjoining Akmens Bridge and AB Dam, in the form of the second section of artist and Art Academy of Latvia Professor Ojārs Pētersons’ object “The Large Vase”, the original section of which is located outside the National Library of Latvia.
+As part of the Boris and Ināra Teterev Foundation’s programme "Art in Public Space", a permanent large-format work of art was unveiled in Rīga’s urban environment, in the semi-circle adjoining Akmens Bridge and AB Dam, in the form of the second section of artist and Art Academy of Latvia Professor Ojārs Pētersons’ object “The Large Vase”, the original section of which is located outside the National Library of Latvia.

-The art object “The Large Vase” is a whole entity divided into three parts - the biggest of which is located outside the Castle of Light, while one quarter is being installed now.
+The art object “The Large Vase” is a whole entity divided into three parts - the biggest of which is located outside the Castle of Light, while one quarter was installed in September 2016.
 The outer surface of the external sections is covered with a ceramic mosaic, which reflects Garlieb Merkel’s text – one letter has been placed on each of more than 14,000 ceramic tiles.
 The ¾ of the object outside the NLL weighs 15.5 tonnes.
 An integral component of the work of art is a publication, created by the artist and containing the fragment of Merkel’s text, which will be available in Latvia’s public libraries.
 The fragment in the publication has been translated into English, French, German, Spanish and Russian.

 “Anyone can think of connecting these parts together, filling them with his own content," stresses artist Ojārs Pētersons.
 "The source of inspiration for the creation of the works of art is Garlieb Helwig Merkel’s book “Vidzeme’s Ancient Times”, which would more aptly be described as 18th century contemporary art than a historical testimony of the Latvians of that era".